alaasmagi/educode-web/README.md

 * The Admin UI can be viewed from the web browser on the address the application provided in the terminal/cmd

 ## Features
-- Teachers can sign up and log in with university email addresses.
+- Teachers can sign up and log in with university email addresses
-- Teachers can manage courses.
+- Teachers can manage courses
-- Teachers can manage course attendances.
+- Teachers can manage course attendances
-- Teachers can view QR codes for each course attendance so students can register themselves.
+- Teachers can view QR codes for each course attendance so students can register themselves
-- Teachers can manually register students to course attendances.
+- Teachers can manually register students to course attendances
-- Teachers can view the list of registered students for each course attendance.
+- Teachers can view the list of registered students for each course attendance
-- Teachers can download the list of registered students as a PDF.
+- Teachers can download the list of registered students as a PDF
-- Teachers can view statistics for each course's attendances.
+- Teachers can view statistics of course attendances by course

 ## Design choices